trimble-mx9-capstone/boulderTrimble/README.md

 <a name="obtain"></a>
 ### Obtaining images from Data Ocean
-The script to run the command line interface to interact with the data ocean
+<b>The script to run the command line interface to interact with the data ocean</b>
 - processImages/download/collect_image_data.py

 This script needs some information in order to interact with the data ocean.